 Any errors will be isolated in the following pages so you can make corrections.
-To read more about errors, check out this article on troubleshooting.
+If you'd like to read more about errors, you can check out this article on troubleshooting.

 Recalling a spreadsheet

-On the new Thrive navigation, under the Bulk Uploads section, you can recall active spreadsheets (from 2/10/2023, when the feature was released, moving forward) that have not yet been successfully submitted.
+On the new Thrive navigation, under the Bulk Uploads section, you can recall active spreadsheets (from 2/10/2023, when the feature was released, moving forward) that still need to be successfully submitted.

 Recall the spreadsheet and make additional edits or additions by clicking the pencil icon shown below: